microsoft/appcenter-sdk-apple/README.md

 Below are the steps on how to integrate our compiled libraries in your Xcode project to setup Sonoma SDK for your iOS app.

-1. Download the latest [Sonoma iOS SDK](http://bing.com) framework which is provided as a zip file.
+1. Download [Sonoma iOS SDK](http://bing.com) package which is provided as a zip file.

-2. Unzip the file and you will see a folder called Sonoma iOS SDK.
+2. Unzip the file and you will see different frameworks for each Sonoma service.
+There is a framework called "SonomaCore" which is required in the project as it contains the logic for persistence, forwarding etc.

-3. Copy the SDK into your projects directory in Finder: From our experience, 3rd-party libraries usually reside inside a subdirectory (let's call our subdirectory Vendor), so if you don't have your project organized with a subdirectory for libraries, now would be a great start for it.
-To continue our example, create a folder called Vendor inside your project directory and move the unzipped Sonoma-iOS-SDK folder into it.
+3. Copy the SDK frameworks into your projects directory in Finder: Our experience says that 3rd-party libraries usually reside inside a subdirectory (let's call it Vendor), so if you don't have your project organized with a subdirectory for libraries, let's start with that.
+To continue our example, create a folder called Vendor inside your project directory and move all the frameworks into it.

-4. Add the SDK to the project in Xcode
+4. Add the SDK frameworks to the project in Xcode
     * Make sure the Project Navigator is visible (⌘+1).
-    * Drag & drop HockeySDK.embeddedframework from your Finder to the Vendor group in Xcode using the Project Navigator on the left side.
+    * Drag & drop SonomaCore.framework, SonomaAnalytics.framework, SonomaCrashes.framework from your Finder to the Vendor group in Xcode using the Project Navigator on the left side.
+Note that SonomaCore.framework is required to start the SDK.
+So make sure it's added to your project, otherwise you won't see the expected behavior.
     * An overlay will appear.
-Select Create groups and set the checkmark for your target.
+Select Copy items if needed, Create groups and set the checkmark for your target.
 Then click Finish.

-Now that you've integrated the SDK in your application, it's time to start the SDK and make use of Sonoma services.
+Now that you've integrated frameworks in your application, it's time to start the SDK and make use of Sonoma services.

 ## 3. Start the SDK